 Before you can configure the custom OAuth client, you need to collect the information listed below.
 After you have this information, you can configure the custom OAuth client for each of the OAuth supported connector.

-OAuth client ID and client secret: First, register the OAuth client with the data provider (connector) to retrieve the client ID and client secret generated for Tableau Online.
+OAuth client ID and client secret: First register the OAuth client with the data provider (connector) to retrieve the client ID and client secret generated for Tableau Cloud.
 Supported connectors include:

 - Azure Data Lake Storage Gen2, Azure SQL Database, Azure Synapse